owncloud/ocis/services/web/README.md

 ### Web UI Options

-Beside theming, the behavior of the web UI can be configured via options.
+Besides theming, the behavior of the web UI can be configured via options.
 See the environment variables `WEB_OPTION_xxx` for more details.

 ### Web UI Config File